-Check out all of my write-ups on condiments to know which are gluten free.
+Check out my write-ups on condiments to know which are gluten free.

 Answer: Is Mustard Gluten Free?

 As with most things, whether mustard is gluten free will completely depend on the ingredients!
-There are many mustard types, like honey mustard, dijon, or the more traditional yellow mustard.
-Mustard seeds are naturally gluten-free, but sometimes the other ingredients in mustard aren't gluten-free.
+Many mustard types exist, like honey mustard, dijon, or the more traditional yellow mustard.
+Mustard seeds are naturally gluten-free, but sometimes the other ingredients in mustard aren’t gluten-free.

 The other issue is cross-contamination.
 Most brands that sell mustard also make other products.
 Even if they clean machines often, there can be gluten cross-contamination issues.
 The best way to avoid issues with vinegar and cross-contamination is to look at the packaging for any gluten-free labels.
 A gluten-free or certified gluten-free label means that the mustard is safe to enjoy for those with Celiac disease or gluten intolerance.

-For those that don't have severe gluten intolerance, a gluten-free certification may not be necessary.
+For those who don’t have severe gluten intolerance, a gluten-free certification may not be necessary.
 These certifications mean that the mustard is safe from gluten-containing ingredients and cross-contamination.

-But, for those that aren't as affected, it's still important to look at the ingredient's label.
-For example, you want to look out for "malt vinegar" and any allergen statements that mention barley or wheat.
-It may take an extra minute to do all this, but it's the best way to stay safe while on a gluten-free diet.
+But it’s still important to look at the ingredient’s label for those that aren’t as affected.
+For example, you want to look out for “malt vinegar” and any allergen statements that mention barley or wheat.
+Doing all this may take an extra minute, but it’s the best way to stay safe while on a gluten-free diet.